 As of late 2018, the amount of money available for funeral expenses for a worker who was killed on the job or died as a result of a work-related illness or injury is $3,500.

-How Are Wage Loss Benefits Calculated?
+How Are Wage Loss Benefits Calculated in Pennsylvania?

 Injured workers who have been off their jobs for more than seven days will start to receive workers’ compensation wage loss benefits.
 These first seven days will not be paid, however, until you have been off the job for at least 14 days.
 Workers will then be paid for the first seven days as well.